nicozanf/py4web/docs/chapter-02.rst

 - the `Learn Py4Web site <https://learn-py4web.github.io>`__ by Luca de Alfaro (with lots of excellent training videos)
 - the free video `course 2020 by Luca de Alfaro <https://sites.google.com/a/ucsc.edu/luca/classes/cmps-183-hypermedia-and-the-web/cse-183-spring-2020>`__ at UC Santa Cruz
-- the `py4web blog app <https://github.com/agavgavi/py4web-blog-app.git>`__ by Andrew Gavgavian,  which uses py4web to replicate the famous Corey
-  Schafer's tutorial series on creating a blog app in Django
 - the `South Breeze Enterprises demo app <https://github.com/jpsteil/southbreeze>`__ by `Jim Steil <https://github.com/jpsteil>`__.
 It is built around the structure of the Microsoft Northwind database, but converted to SQLite.
 You can view the final result online `here <https://southbreeze.pythonbench.com>`__